One of our main goals is to keep your account safe from fraud. One of the best ways we can do this is to inform our members about prevalent scams.

 Another scam we have witnessed is the Sweetheart Scam.

 Sweetheart scammers are talented con artists who prey on vulnerable people by pretending to fall in love with them in order to win their trust and steal their money.
-While sweetheart scams can happen face-to-face, today’s scam often take place online.
+While sweetheart scams can happen face-to-face, today’s scams often take place online.
 Scammers frequently use social media to create fake identities on popular dating websites or apps like Facebook or Instagram.

 Signs of a Sweetheart Scam: